 Gojira is a tough franchise to crack.
 It will soon be celebrating its 65th birthday, but it seems that most people in the West still haven't quite figured out what to expect from a Gojira film.
 That might have something to do with Emmerich's and Edwards' poor US entries, but those familiar with the Japanese films should know by now that the Gojira films aren't big action spectacles at heart.
 The mayhem and destruction in these film is usually quite limited and restricted to just a couple of scenes.
 What surrounds that mayhem is usually a lot more tepid, focused on politics and humanity's inability to take care of its home planet.

-Not only is Monster Planet the first film to turn Gojira into an animated creature, it's also the first film to move the franchise into hardcore scifi territory.
+Not only is Monster Planet the first film to turn Gojira into an animated creature, it's also the first film to move the franchise into hardcore sci-fi territory.
 The Gojira films were never that consistent in setting, tone and even genre, but the fact that they never tried to hide the man in the rubber suit kept them quite lighthearted and frivolous, even when they packaged a more serious message.
-Now that the man in the suit is gone, the monster is suddenly a lot more threatening and Monster Planet reflects that.
-The fact that Seshita and his team already had a background in gritty scifi probably wasn't merely a coincidence either.
+Now that the man in the suit is gone, the monster is suddenly a lot more threatening, and Monster Planet reflects that.
+The fact that Seshita and his team already had a background in gritty sci-fi probably wasn't a mere coincidence.

-Don't worry though, the film still works well enough as a stand-alone entry.
-The story isn't finished of course, then again that's been the case for every planned trilogy opener.
+There's no need to worry, the film still works well enough as a stand-alone entry.
+Of course, the story isn't finished, then again that's been the case for every planned trilogy opener.
 Or even stand-alone films with open endings (think Planet of the Apes).
 Monster Planet merely sets the stage for a wider quest and an ever bigger finale.
 Two things I'm really looking forward to, especially when there's money and talent backing these sequels.
-And if you really can't handle the open ending, just hold out until all three films are available and you'll be able to binge all you want.
+And if you really can't handle the open ending, just hold out until all three films are available, and you'll be able to binge all you want.

 Seshita is quickly making a name for himself.
 Making an entrance like this into the Gojira franchise is pretty daring, but it's a bet that paid off.
-The film has a certain gravitas that is new to the series, but it works well enough and it makes the second part of the film all the more impressive.
-If you hate Seshita's trademark cell-shaded look than Monster Planet isn't for you, if you dislike open endings it's probably a little early to watch this one, but if you're an anime and/or scifi fan and you're up for a little Gojira action, this is by far the best entry in the franchise so far.
+The film has a certain gravitas that is new to the series, but it works well enough, and it makes the second part of the film all the more impressive.
+If you hate Seshita's trademark cell-shaded look than Monster Planet isn't for you, if you dislike open endings it's probably a little early to watch this one, but if you're an anime and/or sci-fi fan and you're up for a little Gojira action mixed with hardcore sci-fi, this is by far the best entry in the franchise so far.
 Bring on the sequels.